-Part of a protected marine-conservation area, the island is covered in Mediterranean woodlands and vineyards and ideal for walking and cycling.
-A string of beaches – one of which was voted the best beach in Europe in 2015 – give a refreshing goal to your explorations.
+Part of a protected marine conservation area, the island is covered in Mediterranean woodlands and vineyards and is ideal for walking and cycling.
+A string of beaches – one of which was voted the best beach in Europe in 2015 – gives a refreshing goal to your explorations.

 Best beach in Normandy for families, walkers

-You’ve heard of the white cliffs of Dover, but on the opposite side of the English Channel is Dover’s French twin, the white cliffs of Étretat – and they’re every bit as impressive as Dover’s version.
+You’ve heard of the white cliffs of Dover, but on the opposite side of the English Channel is Dover’s French twin, the white cliffs of Étretat – and they’re every bit as impressive.

 The small town of Étretat is a pleasant, old-fashioned seaside resort with a wide seafront promenade and a pebbly beach.
 White chalk cliffs with hats of green fields bookend either side of the town and beach, and over the centuries, the waves have carved some unusual shapes into these cliffs, including an impressive white arch and a dramatic needle of rock.